Skip to content

 Fix safety

-This rule's fix is marked as always being safe, in that it should very rarely alter the semantics of any Python code.
+Other than this, the rule's fix is marked as always being safe, in that it should very rarely alter the semantics of any Python code.
 However, note that (although it's rare) the value of __all__ could be read by code elsewhere that depends on the exact iteration order of the items in __all__, in which case this rule's fix could theoretically cause breakage.